avajs/ava/docs/recipes/typescript.md

 ## Configuring AVA to compile TypeScript files on the fly

-You can configure AVA to recognize TypeScript files.
+With AVA version `v1.0.0-beta.6` or above, you can configure AVA to recognize TypeScript files.
 Then, with `ts-node` installed, you can compile them on the fly:

 ```json
 {